A Large Recurrent Action Model: xLSTM enables Fast Inference for Robotics Tasks: Experiments

 \textbf{Environment.} We conduct all inference time tests on the environment that exhibited the longest average episode lengths in our experiments, the Atari game \texttt{Freeway}.
 Every episode in \texttt{Freeway} lasts for 8192 steps, which is equivalent to 24576 tokens (s/rtg/r).
 We evaluate all models for 5 episodes and preserve the KV-cache/hidden state across episode boundaries.
 The reported latencies and throughputs are averaged across all evaluation episodes, except for the first episode, which we discard to exclude compilation times and prefilling.
 We opted for measuring the inference times during environment interaction, i.e., including simulator latency, rather than mere token generation.

 \textbf{Latency.} Similar to \citet{De:2024-griffin}, we measure latency by the average time (in seconds) taken to perform a single inference step with a fixed batch size $B$ (lower is better).
 In Figure, \ref{fig:inf-time-comparison}, we report the latencies for varying context lengths, $C \in [50,25600]$ and two batch sizes $B \in \{1, 16\}$.
-Note that $C$ is in time steps and every time step contains 3 tokens (state, reward-to-go, reward).
+Note that $C$ is in time steps, and every time step contains 3 tokens (state, reward-to-go, reward).
 Hence, the effective sequence length for the largest $C$ is 76800.
-As expected, we find that the recurrent backbone attains lower inference latencies than the Transformer one.
-As the sequence length increases, DT runs out of memory due to the increasing size of the KV cache (see Figure \ref{fig:inf-time-comparison-latency-ram}).
-In contrast, the inference speeds for xLSTM are independent of the context length, and therefore enable significantly longer context lengths.
+As expected, we find that the recurrent backbones attain lower inference latencies than the Transformer one, especially for longer sequences and with a larger batch size.
+For $B=1$, we find that Mamba is slower than the Transformer and xLSTM, which we believe is because of the incompatibility with \texttt{torch.compile}.
+Note that we expect the gap to xLSTM to be closed with compatible kernels.
+As the sequence length increases, DT runs out of memory due to the increasing size of the KV cache (see Figure \ref{fig:inf-time-comparison}c).
+In contrast, the inference speeds for Mamba/xLSTM are independent of the context length and therefore, enable significantly longer context lengths.
 This property is particularly interesting for in-context RL, which requires keeping multiple episodes in the context \citep{Laskin:22}.
-Nevertheless, our experiments highlight that the materialization of the complexity advantage (quadratic vs. linear) depends on the device, model size, batch size and the context length, which is similar to findings by \citet{De:2024-griffin}.
+Nevertheless, our experiments highlight that the materialization of the complexity advantage depends on the device, model size, batch size, and the context length, which is similar to findings by \citet{De:2024-griffin}.